 So now that you know the format of how your press release should look, how do you write a book press release?

-We’ll go into each of the sections of the book press release template in turn.
+We’ll go into each of section of the book press release template in turn.
 Always remember that you need to write like a journalist – not an author.
 Clear, concise communication is your guiding philosophy.

 Just as a book title needs to be carefully chosen to interest potential readers, a press release needs a well thought out headline to make it stand out from the endless press releases journalists deal with.